CSCfi/rems/docs/architecture/012-services.md

 ## Decision

-Each service represents the public API for a specific part of REMS that is easy to call and handles dependencies to other items:
+Each service represents the public API for a specific part of REMS that is easy to call so it must handle any dependencies etc:
-- resource, workflow, ... structure
+- creating a resource, workflow etc.
+- fetching a complete representation of a resource, workflow etc.
+- business actions like enabling a resource, workflow etc.
-- joining related items
+- joining related items like the organization of a resource, ...
-- process manager and async actions
+- process manager and async actions of a command

 This public API can be used to easily implement the HTTP API, but also from called from other parts of the system